huyz/container-image-tags/README.md

 Arguments can be local Docker container names or IDs, local image names or IDs, or fully qualified `repository@sha256:...` digests.

+## Project status

+This is an early `v0.1.0` release.
+Docker Hub and GHCR are the most thoroughly tested providers; other registry adapters are useful but need more real-world testing.
+Feedback, provider reports, and pull requests are welcome.
+Releases and release notes are tracked through [GitHub Releases](https://github.com/huyz/container-image-tags/releases).

 ## Registry support